 createStakePool.shscript with the required parameters

-How to create a Stake Pool using a script (Linux/macOS)
+How to create a Stake Pool using script (Windows)

 1. Download the